Are you the parent of a child who will be entering Grade R in the next couple of years? Then, this workshop is for YOU – Johannesburg

 These are profound questions.

-They force us to consider the fact that doing something, that some consider irrelevant, such as reading a bedtime story to your child for a mere 20 minutes a night, can have such a significant impact on…
+They force us to consider the fact that doing something that some parents consider to be irrelevant, such as reading a bedtime story to your child for a mere 20 minutes a night, can have a significant impact on a child’s …

 and their ability to achieve success with greater ease.

-While some children are still busy with the struggle of learning to read, your child could move on to reading to learn.
+While some children are still busy with the struggle of learning to read, your child could move ahead to reading to learn.

-So the next time you consider putting your child straight to bed, without a bedtime story, you may want to reconsider.
+So the next time you think about putting your child to bed without a bedtime story, you may want to reconsider.